maiska/qubes-doc.rtd/user/advanced-topics/volume-backup-revert.rst

 The output of the above command will also display the “Available revisions (for revert)” at the bottom.
-For a very large volume in a small pool, revisions_to_keep should probably be set to the minimum value of 1 to minimize the possibility of the pool being accidentally filled up by snapshots.
+For a very large volume in a small pool, revisions_to_keep should probably be set to the maximum value of 1 to minimize the possibility of the pool being accidentally filled up by snapshots.
 For a smaller volume for which you would like to have the future option of reverting, revisions_to_keep should probably